jedeen/jedeen/README.md

 Hello, I'm Jae!
 I’m a software engineer who’s enthusiastic about accessibility, maintainability, and design.
 I’ve worked for over ten years in front-end, infrastructure, and back-end roles across various industries.

 I also make games, and help maintain [Excalibur.js](https://github.com/excaliburjs), a 2D HTML5 game engine.

+You can find more of my work at https://edeen.dev/.